Main List of Projects

 Avoid breaking a fast with carbs.
 This can cause a dangerous insulin spike.

-Red Light at Night: Blue and white light disrupt circadian rhythms.
-Use red-filtered light at night to signal the body that it’s time for repair, not activity.
+6. Red Light at Night: Blue and white light at night disrupt circadian rhythms.
+Use red-filtered light at night in the home and on computers and phones to signal the body that it’s time for repair, not activity.

-Prioritize Sleep: Deep sleep is when the body repairs mitochondria and clears cellular debris.
-Red light in the evening and early sleep timing support melatonin production.
+7. Prioritize Sleep: Deep sleep is when the body repairs mitochondria and clears cellular debris.
+Red light at night (or better, darkness) and going to sleep early support melatonin production.

 I always meditate before prayer so that my mind is quiet enough to hear God.